Skip to content

 raise ImportError(

-f"svglib and reportlab are required for {format} table rendering. "
+f"svglib and reportlab are required for {format} {chart_type} rendering. "

 "Install with: pip install svglib reportlab"